CSC3170-2022Fall/project-over-power/README.md

 As for Option 2, our topic background specification can be found in [background-specification.md](background-specification.md).

+## Project Abstract
+The database system is a database management system based on the combination of user's html web page and back-end flask.This project aims at allowing registered users to record information and create content related to the canteens and foods provided by CUHKSZ.
+The website is a platform to find ratings and reviews of canteens and foods.

 ## Background Specification
 This project aims at allowing registered users to record information and create content related to the canteens and foods provided by CUHKSZ.
 The website is a platform to find ratings and reviews of canteens and foods.